AlexisLasselin/2023-2024-project-1-rubiks-art-team-3/documents/scotchPocess.md

 ``The face where the pattern is created, the one opposite to it and the blue cube on the schema should not have any double-sided tape.``

+#### Store

+When finishing, store the block in their respective box.

 ## Troublesshooting

 - If the tape starts coming off too much, use a new one.
 - The tape should not extend onto the other faces